annetteclopezdavila/Advanced_Machine_Learning/Projects/Project1.md

 Neural Networks are made up of neurons, or small units which hold a number.
 These neurons are connected to each other in layers and are assigned an activation value.
 Each activation number is multiplied with a corresponding weight which describes connection strength from node to node.
 A neural network has an architecture of input nodes, output nodes, and hidden layers.
 For each node in a proceeding layer, the weighted sum is computed:

 INSERT PICTURE HERE

 The weighted inputs are added with a bias term in order for the output to be meaningfully active.

 INSERT

 The weights and biases of each node are then multiplied against their corresponding activation number.
 This is repeated throughout the nodes in the hidden layers.
+The function 𝑧𝑖
+is linear in nature; thus, a nonlinear activation function is applied for more complex performance.
+Activation functions commonly used include sigmoid functions, piecewise functions, gaussian functions, tangent functions, threshold functions, or ReLu functions.

+INSERT ACTIVATION FUNCTION